Community Care Providers for Veterans

 - You don’t live near a VA location that can provide timely service.

-In these situations, the role of the community care provider becomes critical to help those veterans in need.
-Community care providers will provide services at the same rate you would pay at a VA facility.
-2 (1st section)
+In these situations, the role of the community care provider becomes critical to help those Veterans in need.
+Community care providers will provide services at the same rate you would pay at a VA facility.2

 AAC was founded in 2007 and grew to operate numerous treatment facilities throughout the U.S. AAC offers programs in several states including Florida, Nevada, Mississippi, California, New Jersey, Texas, and Rhode Island.

-From the beginning, AAC set out to provide quality services to people in need of treatment to recover from addiction and substance abuse.
-Over the years, AAC has also emerged as a leading provider of services to veterans in need of treatment.
+From the beginning, AAC set out to provide quality services to people in need of treatment to recover from addiction and substance misuse.
+Over the years, AAC has also emerged as a leading provider of services to Veterans in need of treatment.

-Our staff understands veteran rehab and knows that when it comes to veterans, there are often many different circumstances to consider.
-Thus, AAC offers veteran-specific programming at two different treatment facilities: Desert Hope in Nevada and Recovery First in Florida.
+Our staff understands Veteran addiction treatment and knows that when it comes to Veterans, there are often many different circumstances to consider.
+At AAC, we offer Veteran-specific programming at all of our treatment facilities:

-Many of the staff members at Desert Hope and Recovery First are veterans themselves, and some are also in recovery.
-Having this military background helps AAC staff understand the specific needs of veterans in addiction rehab.
-In our Salute to Recovery programs, staff help veterans to:
+Many of the staff members at our facilities are Veterans themselves, and some are also in recovery.
+Having this military background helps AAC staff understand the specific needs of Veterans in addiction treatment.

 - Improve their work-life balance.